Platelet Count Test

 How are the results reported?

-Your test results will be reported as a value that indicates how many platelets are in the blood volume.
-This will be given as platelets per cubic millimeter (mm3) of blood.
+Your test results will be reported as a value.
+This value shows how many platelets are in the blood volume.
+It will be given as platelets per cubic millimeter (mm3) of blood.

 Your health care provider will compare your results to normal ranges that were established after testing a large group of people (